For The Dehydrohalogenation E2 Reaction Draw The Zaitsev Product

 Zaitsev's Rule: Predicting the Major Product

 Zaitsev's rule, named after Russian chemist Alexander Zaitsev, states that the major product of an elimination reaction is the most substituted alkene.
-In other words, the alkene with the most alkyl substituents attached to the carbon atoms involved in the double bond will be the predominant product.
+Put another way, the alkene with the most alkyl substituents attached to the carbon atoms involved in the double bond will be the predominant product It's one of those things that adds up..

 Why does Zaitsev's rule work?